iheartNathan/github-actions-terraform-azure/readme.md

 Each identity is granted appropriate `Azure Role Assignments` and `federated credential` created for both identities, these credentials allow GitHub Actions to authenticate securely without storing secrets.

+The storage account and identities are created using this shell [script](https://github.com/iheartnathan/github-actions-terraform-azure/blob/main/storage-and-identities.sh).

 ## 🚀 Workflows Overview